-Sennheiser is billing the Ambeo as a soundbar unlike anything else on the market, and it flags two aspects in particular that set it apart: Ambeo virtualization technology, which creates what it believes to be the best 3D sound that can be reproduced by a single device, and its six proprietary 4-inch, long-throw woofers that achieve improved bass reproduction without that external subwoofer.
-For $2,000, we'd expect no less.
+Sennheiser has billed the Ambeo as a soundbar unlike anything else on the market, and it flags two aspects in particular that set it apart: Ambeo virtualization technology, which creates what it believes to be the best 3D sound that can be reproduced by a single device, and its six proprietary 4-inch, long-throw woofers that achieve improved bass reproduction without that external subwoofer.
+For nearly $2,000, we'd expect no less.

 A soundbar can both enhance your TV's often meager internal audio and streamline your setup by doing away with the messy cables and cumbersome speakers.
 No longer do you need multiple speakers to get great quality audio from your TV.
 A soundbar provides the ability to pare down your setup, particularly if you have a wall-mounted TV.

-There are a few key components to watch for when shopping for a soundbar, and number one is audio quality.
+There are a few key components to watch for when shopping for a soundbar, and the first is audio quality.
 Check out multiple reviews of soundbars to make sure you’ll be getting what you pay for.

 You also want to ensure the soundbar is going to fit your space.
 If you have a wall-mounted TV, make sure there are mounting brackets in the back, and it’s nice if any additional wall mounting hardware is included.
 Double-check the dimensions to ensure the soundbar won’t be wider than your furniture if you’re opting to place it on a TV stand (this is particularly important with something like Sonos Arc, as the soundbar is long and heavy).

 A wireless subwoofer as part of a soundbar kit takes things a step further by offering better bass and flexibility in positioning, though it does need to be on the floor and unobstructed.
-Ask yourself, how much do you like bass?
+Ask yourself how much you like bass.
 For a lot of us, having some extra rumble and thump in the room can take TV viewing and movie night to a whole other level.
 Still, other folks may find the intense vibrations to be too much.

 Whether or not you need a subwoofer with your soundbar is a matter of personal preference.
 If you want that additional low-end capability from your soundbar, a separate wireless subwoofer is a great idea.
-But if you're okay with what you could call average-sounding bass, you'll probably be just fine with a straight-up soundbar.
-With still others, like the Sennheiser Ambeo, the company claims there’s simply no need for an extra sub because the soundbar is just that good.
+But if you're OK with what you could call average-sounding bass, you'll probably be just fine with a straight-up soundbar.
+With some, like the Sennheiser Ambeo, the company claims there’s simply no need for an extra sub because the soundbar is just that good.